Picnic (1996 film): Plot

-A young girl named Coco is dropped off at a mental asylum by her uninterested parents.
-The asylum is home to young teenagers, including Tsumuji, who killed his teacher and hallucinates him; and Satoru, a friend of Tsumuji's.
-The staff are blank-faced and abusive to Coco upon her arrival and attempt to take her favorite crow feather wrap, which she holds onto tightly.
-Coco later befriends Satoru and Tsumuji during an art therapy session.
+After her parents drop her off at a mental asylum for young teenagers, a girl named Coco is swarmed by eerily enthusiastic staff.
+Inside her assigned room, a nurse treats her roughly and confiscates her belongings and adornments, except for her crow feather scarf, which Coco holds onto tightly.
+She meets other patients, including Tsumuji and his friend Satoru, and later befriends them during an art therapy session.
+While in his cell, Tsumuji vividly hallucinates his grade school teacher, who molests him.

-One morning, after stealing black paint from the art supply storeroom to paint her white asylum uniform black, Coco meets Satoru and Tsumuji as they scale the asylum walls and stare out beyond onto the road.
+One morning, after stealing black paint from the art supply storeroom, Coco meets Satoru and Tsumuji as they scale the asylum walls and stare out beyond onto the road.
 They explain that they are exploring, and that they won't get in trouble if they don't go beyond the wall.
 Coco follows them along the wall of the block, observing the sights outside.
 She then runs beyond the block on her own and stops near a church to watch a hymn recital; Tsumuji follows her behind.
 A priest comes out of the church and has a conversation with them about the nature of God.
 Tsumuji tells the priest that he is unconvinced of God's existence due to his prayers for the end of the world going unanswered, and Coco defines her birth as the beginning of the world and her death as the end of the world, saying that her parents are her God.
-The two end up arguing, but the priest stops the fight and hands them a Bible, telling them that they should read it.
+The priest stops their argument and hands them a Bible, encouraging them to read it.

-Tsumuji peruses the Bible on the way back to the asylum and references to Coco the book of Genesis, stating that God created the world.
-They are caught and restrained by the asylum staff and taken to a punishment ward, where they lie strapped to beds.
-Overnight, Tsumuji is raped by a staff nurse, and continues to hallucinate the teacher he killed.
-The group later become increasingly more absorbed in the Bible that the priest gave them, and are especially interested in a passage describing the end of the world, misinterpreting the book's publishing date as the event's reference point.
-Excited by the impending apocalypse, the trio head out on another trip, looking for a place to picnic while they watch the final event.
+Tsumuji peruses the Bible and references to Coco the book of Genesis, stating that God created the world.
+Upon returning to the asylum, they two are restrained by the asylum staff and taken to a punishment ward, where they lie strapped to beds.
+At night, a staff nurse rapes Tsumuji, who hallucinates of the teacher taunting and urinating on him.

+The group later become increasingly absorbed in the Bible, especially a passage describing the end of the world.
+They interpret the book's publishing date as the event's reference point.
+Excited by the impending apocalypse, the trio head out to look for a place to picnic while they watch the event unfold.